zmisson424/squad/README.md

 plugin.
 Follow all of the instructions to receive Facebook Developer keys. **Note** Make sure to enable Google in the Firebase Auth panel.

+// TODO Document setup for web, android and iOS

+You will need to add the Facebook App ID and Facebook SDK Version number in the `config.dart` file

 #### Twitter Login

 #### Github Login